-scotty-format: A response format helper for the Scotty web framework
+scotty-format: A Response Format Helper for the Scotty Web Framework

-Scotty web framework that helps you defining different response formats based
+scotty-format is a helper for the Scotty web framework that assists in defining different response formats based on the request’s Accept

 header value.

-different response formats.
-In Rails you can implement actions to respond with
+The inspiration for this helper stems from how Rails handles different response formats.
+In Rails, you can implement actions to respond with various formats based on the Accept

 header value.

-format it should respond with a 406 Not Acceptable
+content.
+If the server does not support that format, it should respond with a 406 Not Acceptable

 status code.

-callbacks (ActionT
+monad to accumulate callbacks (ActionT

-) for each HTTP method that you want to support for the
+) for each HTTP method you want to support for the resource you are defining.
+Similarly, scotty-format accumulates callbacks in a ResponseFormat

-monad for each format supported by the current
+monad for each format supported by the current action.
+The respondTo

-according to the client’s preferences.
+function then selects the appropriate callback according to the client’s preferences.

 Example usage: